The Regina Monologues: Plot

 Mr. Burns withdraws a $1000 bill from an ATM, but he drops it and an updraft carries it away to the Simpsons' house, where it is found by Bart and Milhouse.
 Marge makes Bart and Homer put up fliers so that the person who lost the bill can reclaim it.
 No one can describe it correctly, so Lisa suggests that they spend the money on something for Marge.
 Marge desires a dream vacation, but decides against this because Homer always manages to ruin any trip they go on.
 After realizing he can make money from the bill, Bart displays it in a museum in his tree house.
 Mr. Burns visits and reclaims his money, forcing Bart to close his museum.
 However, Bart has made over $3000 from the museum, so he reconsiders Lisa's suggestion and decides to spend the money on a vacation for Marge.
 Grampa suggests they go to Britain, where he hopes to meet his long-lost love, Edwina.
-During World War II, he made love to her the night before he was shipped out to the front lines on D-Day (having been unaware that he actually was).
+During World War II, he had sex with her the night before he was shipped out to the front lines on D-Day (having been unaware that he actually was).

 Upon their arrival in London, the family is greeted by the then Prime Minister, Tony Blair, whom Homer mistakes for Mr. Bean.
 They visit London's tourist attractions, and later meet J. K. Rowling and Ian McKellen.
 Grampa tries to contact Edwina, whilst Bart and Lisa go on a "sugar rush" after discovering the joys of British candy.
 Homer and Marge rent a Mini Cooper and start to drive around London, but get stuck on the roundabout at Hyde Park Corner.
 After literally driving in circles for hours, Homer decides to break out of it, plows straight through the gates of Buckingham Palace and slams into Queen Elizabeth II's horse-drawn carriage, and is beaten by the Foot Guards.